stfxecutables/model_variance/drafts/details.md

 **Gross accuracy distributions ignoring hparam perturbation**: Each column shows a different hparam perturbation scheme.
 A subplot title of "None" indicates no perturbation, so the upper subplot is no perturbation of any kind.
+Only data perturbation at the zeroth significant digit results in obvious differences (from no perturbation) to the bulk of the accuracy distributions.

 ## Hparam Perturbation: Repeat Accuracy Ranges

-The gross summaries hide *a lot*.
+By ignoring within-repetition patterns, the gross summaries hide *a lot*.

 ![Repeat Accuracy range distributions](anneal_acc_ranges__violin.png)
 ![Repeat Accuracy range distributions](vehicle_acc_ranges__violin.png)